lightning-signer/validating-lightning-signer/contrib/howto/nuc8-setup.md

 ### Ubuntu Installation Boot

+The Boot Menu key is F10 if you are already running something else.

 #### Partition the onboard disk:

+1. Choose "Minimal Installation", no third-party drivers
+1. "Erase disk and install Ubuntu"
+1. "Advanced Partitioning Tool"

-Format the onboard SSD, create a single primary partition using all available space.
-Set the type to "explicitly unused" (it will be modified later when we setup the mirror).
+Format the onboard SSD ("mmcblk0"), create a single primary partition using all available space.
+Set the `Use as:` to "do not use the partition" (it will be modified later when we setup the mirror).
 Note the size of this created partition, it will be used in the next step.

-#### Partition the SSD:
+#### Partition the SSD ("nvme0"):

 | Partition| Size |
 | -------- | -------- |